iov-one/docs/docs/weave/weave-api-spec/01-address-derivation.md

 m/44'/234'/a'
 ```

 where `a` is an account index starting at 0.
-We call this format "BIP44-like"
+We call this format 'BIP44-like'
-because it follows the idea of BIP44 but is not compatible to the 5-component
+because it follows the idea of BIP44, but is not compatible with the five-component
 BIP44 standard.

 ### Simple addresses (deprecated)

 [During development](https://github.com/iov-one/iov-core/blob/v0.15.0/docs/KeyBase.md#simple-addresses),
 we used the derivation path `m/4804438'/a'`.
 This was created and called
-"simple" because we initially planned to use a multi-dimensional 5-component
+'simple' because we initially planned to use a multi-dimensional 5-component
 BIP44 path in the long run.
-However, we gave up this idea and now the IOV path
+However, we gave up on this idea and now the IOV path
 described above is equally simple.

 ## Deriving addresses from keypairs